 Enter your song or lyrics today at www.entermysong.com

 |We've taken the liberty to send this to you at firstname.lastname@example.org because you volunteered this address to us.
 If you have received this message in error, we apologize.
 To be removed from this mailing list, click here.
 This is an automated mailing.
 Responding to this email will result in an error.
 Please direct any questions or comments to email@example.com.|

 © 2006 Disc Makers, 1-866-249-2373, www.discmakers.com

-NOTICE: DO TO THE IMPACT OF THE COVID 19 VIRUS, WE WILL BE HOLDING OUR MEETINGS ONLINE.
-WE WILL RESUME REGULAR MEETINGS WHEN WE ARE PERMITTED TO DO SO.Third Tuesday of Every Month, 7:30 pm - 9:30 pm
+NOTICE: DO TO THE IMPACT OF THE COVID 19 VIRUS, WE WILL BE OFFERING ONLINE ZOOM MEETINGS; WHEN POSSIBLE, AN IN PERSON MEETING PLACE WILL BE ANNOUNCED IN THE NEWSLETTER ALONG WITH THE ZOOM LINK.Third Tuesday of Every Month, 7:30 pm - 9:30 pm

 Tippecanoe Arts Federation Address: 638 North St, Lafayette, IN 47901 (map)